NISSAN40499/NISSAN40499/README.md

 ---

 ### About Me
 I'm passionate about all things data — from cleaning it, analyzing it, automating it, to building sleek dashboards that make insights pop.
 But I don’t stop there.
-I’m also on the grind to become a top-tier **penetration tester** and a skilled **ML engineer**
+I’m also on the grind to become a top-tier **penetration tester**

 ---